piotrm35/road_inspection_viewer/README.md

 You can check the plugin by using the example from "example" subfolder of the plugin folder.
 Remember to select a layer with a road inspection and a start point first.

 If You want to see geotagged photos on a map and inspect them by this plugin take a look in my EXIF_parser Github repository.

+If You want to make a very basic road inspection, to see it on a map and inspect by this plugin - take a look in my Aida_data_parser Github repository.

 # License:
 GNU General Public License, version 2